-Rest periods following dismissal shall be eight (8) hours for "Off Production" employees, except that for "Off Production" employees who report for work outside a studio but within the thirty-mile zone, the rest period shall be ten (10) hours; nine (9) hours for "On Production" employees at the studio; ten (10) hours following any day worked within the thirty-mile zone for an employee who reports for work outside a studio but within the thirty-mile zone; nine (9) hours for "On Production" employees on nearby locations; and eight (8) hours for "Off Production" employees on nearby locations.
+Rest periods following dismissal shall be eight (8) hours for "Off Production" employees, except that for "Off Production" employees who report for work outside a studio but within the studio zone (or secondary studio zone), the rest period shall be ten (10) hours; nine (9) hours for "On Production" employees at the studio; ten (10) hours following any day worked within the studio zone (or secondary studio zone) for an employee who reports for work outside a studio but within the studio zone (or secondary studio zone); nine (9) hours for "On Production" employees on nearby locations; and eight (8) hours for "Off Production" employees on nearby locations.

-Intervening time of less than four (4) hours between dismissal and call-back for work shall be work time; intervening time of four (4) or more hours shall not be work time.
-When intervening time is less than four (4) hours, such time may be applied as part of the "call-back" guarantee.
+Intervening time of less than five (5) hours between dismissal and call-back for work shall be work time; intervening time of five (5) or more hours shall not be work time.
+When intervening time is less than five (5) hours, such time may be applied as part of the "call-back" guarantee.
 All employees are paid at their scheduled Regular Basic Hourly Rates.

-Minimum Guarantees for "Call-backs" During Rest Period Following Dismissal Classification Any Day Other than a Holiday or the Sixth or Seventh Day Worked in an Employee's Workweek Sixth or Seventh Day Worked in an Employee's Workweek and Holidays Daily Employees 4 hours at 11⁄2; 11⁄2 thereafter 3 hours at double time; double time thereafter Weekly Employees ⁄2 minimum call ⁄2 minimum call
+Minimum Guarantees for "Call-backs" During Rest Period Following Dismissal Classification Any Day Other than a Holiday or the Sixth or Seventh Day Worked in an Employee's Workweek Sixth or Seventh Day Worked in an Employee's Workweek and Holidays Daily Employees 4 hours at 11⁄2; 11⁄2 thereafter 3 hours at double time; double time thereafter Weekly 1⁄2 minimum call 1⁄2 minimum call Employees

-\The above "call-back" guarantees for the sixth or seventh day worked in an employee's workweek and holidays do not apply when employee reports to work on such days within the appropriate rest period following dismissal from work starting on the previous day.
+The above "call-back" guarantees for the sixth or seventh day worked in an employee's workweek and holidays do not apply when employee reports to work on such days within the appropriate rest period following dismissal from work starting on the previous day.
 In such event, the "call-back" guarantee is the minimum call in hours as specified in Paragraph 1.

 By way of clarification, the parties agree that forced calls are triggered by time worked, rather than by time paid.